Little garden patches

 Little patches in the veggie garden can be very productive.

-True you can’t grow potatoes and a field of mealies and butternut, but they are easier to get from the green-grocer, and are less subject to the deteriorating influence of oxygen once reaped than your greens.
+True you can’t grow potatoes, a field of mealies and butternut but they are easier to get from the green-grocer; and are less subject to the deteriorating influence of oxygen once reaped than your greens.

 In one small patch you can supply the lunch-table every day with fresh lettuce, a few slips of spring onions and some rocket for a bit of variation; add to that young spinach leaves and a few twigs of celery or radish perhaps.